About

 Julia de Souza Queiroz, PhD.

 As a clinical psychologist and neuroscientist, my work integrates insights into how trauma, on one hand, and emotional growth and self-development practices, on the other, impact the functioning of both our brain and body.
-My journey began with a personal search for answers, driven by childhood wounds and life experiences, which led me to specialize in the therapeutic approaches that helped me heal.
+My journey began with a personal search for answers, which led me to specialize in the therapeutic approaches that helped me heal.

 My therapeutic ‘blueprint’ is grounded in evidence-based research, interdisciplinary studies, a blend of psychological approaches, and years of personal work.
 Every individual’s journey is unique, and I tailor my approach to meet the specific needs and goals of each client.